Table of Contents

 Take some time off gambling to fill your stomach with the renowned Macanese cuisine.
-The cuisine, like most things in Macau is a mix of Portuguese and Chinese.
+The cuisine, like most things here, is a mix of Portuguese and Chinese.

-The streets of Macau also have some delicious foods on offer.
+The streets also have some delicious foods on offer.
 Portuguese egg tarts are available almost everywhere and are one such delicacy you ought not to miss.

-Macau is an explosion of light, fun and food.
-It will get your heart pumping with its modern marvels and then soothe it with Macau history and culture.
+The city is an explosion of light, fun, and food.
+It will get your heart pumping with its modern marvels and then soothe it with Macau’s history and culture.
 It’s a trip that you definitely want to go on at least once.

 You may also consider the following 4 day guided tour of Hong Kong and Macau.
 Guide, Accommodation, Meals, and Transportation – all included!